stong/hxd-plugin/README.md

 Based off the [example](https://github.com/maelh/hxd-plugin-framework) by the HxD author

+Unfortunately, the selection size is limited to 0x1000 for performance reasons.

 # Installation

 Download from releases and add to `C:\Program Files\HxD\Plugins`.
 Create the folder if it doesn't already exist

 ## Requirements

-This is only supported on HxD 2.4.0.0.
-This is because it uses non-exported, reverse-engineered pointers and structures for performance reasons.
-It will still work on other versions, but it will limit the selection size to 0x1000.
+This is only supported on HxD 2.4.0.0 but it will still work on other versions.

 # Compiling